chenyunwen/PyTorch-Multi-Style-Transfer/README.md

 ```
 - Video style transfer example

-**Put the style image you want in a separate folder.
-Since it will do style transfer for all style images you put in the folder you input as `--style-folder.`**
+Put the style image you want in a separate folder.
+Since it will do style transfer for all style images you put in the folder you input as `--style-folder`.

 ```
 cd experiments/